 BitTorrent software: Your downloader is a BitTorrent client.
 The program is what takes the picture.
 Reads the information included in a torrent file before beginning the download.

-Index: An index is, as its name suggests, a list of.torrent files hosted on a website and searchable.
+Index: As its name suggests, an index is a list of.torrent files hosted on a website and searchable.

-Share ratio (ULDL): The ratio is the data a user has downloaded for a specific torrent divided by the quantity of data they upload for that torrent.
+Share ratio (ULDL): The ratio is the data a user has downloaded for a specific torrent divided by the quantity of data they upload.

-Tracker: The tracker links seeders and leechers by keeping track of who has what documents and who requires them on a server.
-Is your steam download slow?
-Check Out.
+Tracker: The tracker links seeders and leechers by tracking who has what documents and who requires them on a server.

 What Is Torrenting?